iamrgyan/Excel/README.md

   - Split | Substitute | Count | SUMIF | CountIF | AverageIF | MIN-MAX-MODE with IFS

  ### [Sales Transaction Data](https://github.com/iamrgyan/Excel/blob/main/Sales%20Transaction%20Data.xlsx)

+ ## [3].
+Sales Data - 2
+About the Dataset - This dataset contains records of Order Date, Customer Segment (Consumer, Corporate, Home Office), Shipment Mode (First Class, Same Day, Second Class, Standard Class), and Sales Amount.
+- **Problem and Solution Statement**

+  Values inside the data is unorganized and need to structure in proper of way to improve its readiability.
+- **About The Spreadsheet**

+1. Dirty 2 - Actual Data that is in unorganized state.
+2. Clean 2 - Solution that need to be achieve.
+3. Step_0 - Understanding the Data and building the basic Structure.
+4. Step_1 - This is the 1st Attempt to organize the data to get final result.
+5. Step_2_Final - This is the Final Attempt to achieve the solution to make it readiable.
+6. Validation - This is the cross check if the result achieved in "Step_2_Final" match with "Clean 2".

+- **Functions Used**
+  - IF | Index & Match | Vlook-Up